GMLC-TDC/HELICS/docs/user-guide/advanced_topics/dynamic_federations.md

 2. Allowing federates that only receive information ("observers") to join the federation after execution has begun.
 As a part of joining the co-simulation the observer would need the functionality in level one to successfully subscribe to the necessary publications of other federates.
 3. Allowing the creation of new publications, endpoints, or filters by existing federates which other members of the federation could then connect to as targets.
 4. Allowing federates to join the co-simulation after execution has begun and create arbitrary interfaces (publications, subscriptions, endpoints, etc).
 This relies on all previous levels of complexity being implemented.
-5. Allowing federate to disconnect and reconnect throughout the simulation
+5. Allowing federate to disconnect and reconnect throughout the simulation.

 HELICS v3.1 supported levels 1 and 2.
 HELICS v3.4 supports full dynamic federations (level 4).
 Level 5 is supported as of version v3.5.1.